 As a small business owner, you can control every piece of content that goes out into the world, so you can make sure that it fits within the guidelines you've set in place.
 Look at everything you make with critical eyes and see how well it fits in your branding.
 If it doesn't, revise, until this becomes so natural that you won't have to think about it anymore.

 If all this sounds too complicated and you don't even know where to begin, don't worry – I've made a great resource for you that takes you through this process step-by-step, and makes it really easy:

-Design your DIY brand the right way with my free class
+Design your DIY brand the right way with my new book

-My free class Revamp Your Brand In One Day helps you identify your core values, discover the unique value you offer to your clients, find your brand voice, determine who your ideal clients are, and design a visual brand that clearly communicates your message.
+The Human Centered Brand helps you identify your core values, discover the unique value you offer to your clients, find your brand voice, determine who your ideal clients are, and design a visual brand that clearly communicates your message.
 Learn more about the book, and download the free bonus resources so you can get started today.

 Sooner or later there will come a day when you'll want your business to look more professional, so you can start charging premium prices for your work.